certicky/sscait-tournamentmanager/README.md

 #### Running a Client machine

-* Run `setupAndRun.bat` on both Client machines.
+* Run `Z:\Client\setupAndRun.bat` on both Client machines.
 This should get the Java Client app JAR and additional requirements from the Host machine and run the Java Client app.
 A `java.net.UnknownHostException: sscaitournament.com` exception is shown for every message shown in the CMD window but you can ignore them.
   * The Java Client app should start up in a new commandline window, where you'll see debug messages.
 It will connect to the Host server.
   * Once both Clients are connected to the server, they will receive the bot files, the map, and the instruction to run the game.
   * The Java Clients will run the bot files they received from the server (or inject them into StarCraft process in case of DLL bots).